By Liz Daneu, Massachusetts Attorney

-Considering that government fees for visas, adjustment, biometrics and filing have been on a rising trend for close to a decade now, so it might make more sense to cut costs and handle your immigration case on your own.
+Considering that government fees for visas, adjustment, biometrics, and filing have been on a rising trend for close to a decade now, you might be thinking it might make more sense to cut costs and handle your immigration case on your own.
 Many simple immigration cases can be handled without legal representation, but immigration cases are rarely simple.

-There are three main reasons to consider hiring a qualified immigration attorney: complexity of the application process for visas and family-based petitions, a growing trend toward detention and deportation and the availability of waivers for certain non-US citizens who have minor crimes or have been in the US unlawfully for certain periods of time.
+There are three main reasons to consider hiring a qualified immigration attorney: complexity of the application process for visas and family-based petitions, a growing trend toward detention and deportation, and the availability of waivers for certain non-US citizens who have minor crimes or have been in the US unlawfully for certain periods of time.

-If you are seeking adjustment of status based on your marriage to, or engagement to a US citizen, or if you’re seeking another type of visa or asylum, you will want the advice of an immigration lawyer to determine whether you are better off leaving the US and applying for relief at a consulate abroad, or remaining in the US and going through the process (which could include proceedings in immigration court) within the US.
+If you are seeking adjustment of status based on your marriage to, or engagement to a US citizen, or if you’re seeking another type of visa or asylum, you will want the advice of an immigration lawyer to determine whether you are better off leaving the U.S. and applying for relief at a consulate abroad, or remaining in the U.S. and going through the process (which could include proceedings in immigration court) within the United States.
 If indeed your adjustment must take place in proceedings, you will not want to be facing an immigration judge in court on your own!
 These strategies can only be determined by a specialist in this area of the law.
 Even a general practitioner will not be familiar with the immigration statute and the relevant waivers and regulations to advise you in a competent manner.

-She can explain to you the dangers you face regarding deportation and bars to re-entry based upon your case and can help you normalize your status if possible.
-If you require a waiver of inadmissibility to cure your unlawful presence or certain crimes and certain types of fraud, you will want a qualified specialist helping you through this process as the risks are great and the harms (deportation and bars to re-entry) often cannot be undone.
+She can explain the dangers you face regarding deportation and bars to re-entry based upon your case and can help you normalize your status if possible.
+If you require a waiver of inadmissibility to cure your unlawful presence or your record of committing certain crimes or fraud, you will want a qualified specialist helping you through this process.
+The risks are great and the harms (deportation and bars to re-entry) often cannot be undone.

 Avoid the pitfalls of immigration law by hiring a qualified immigration lawyer who belongs to a professional organization of immigration lawyers and who keeps up-to-date with the ever-changing trends in this complex area.